Rokiis1/roadmap/frontend/css/README.md

 #### Pseudo-classes

-Pseudo-classes: Selects elements based on a specific state or condition.
+**Pseudo-classes**: Selects elements based on a specific state or condition.

 ```css
 /*:hover - selects an element when the mouse pointer is over it: */